kengibson1111/tour-of-go/README.md

 ## Lessons

-* zero - if a var is not initialized with a value, it is assigned zero.
-0 for numerics, false for bools, "" for strings.

 * types (conversion) - example showing the required explicit type conversion.
 If you remove the float64 or uint type conversion in the sample, you'll get a compile error.